 Sometimes, when raising godly girls, we get weary from the emotional battles of toddlerhood, tweendom, and teenagers, and we can find ourselves thinking, “It’s ONLY halftime?”
 We are often guilty of looking at our girls and seeing only where we have failed.
 Today Teri Lynne Underwood of Prayers for Girls offers encouragement in Raising Godly Girls: Don’t Take Score at Halftime!.
 Mom, you need to read this today!

-Enter to Win One Digital Copy of Heroes of the Bible Lego Challenge & Character Study from Tauna Meyer of Proverbial Homemaker.
+Heroes of the Bible Lego Challenge & Character Study by Tauna Meyer of Proverbial Homemaker.

 Amy is a Jesus follower, wife, mom.
 Sister, daughter, budding activist, friend.
 When she’s not driving the family taxi, chatting with someone over coffee, or devouring popcorn and good books, she likes to write for her blog, More Like Grace, where you can find encouragement and resources for building a grace-based heart and home.